StpME/ntPlay/README.md

-Reformatted simple project for AP:CSP for BHS
+# Simple intro project for AP Computer Science Principles at BHS